megargayu/dentalclassification/README.md

 **Note 2:** Make sure that you are running `torch==1.9.0` and `torchvision==1.10.1` (Python `3.7.9`) when generating the PyTorch Lite files, as otherwise the models might not work with the version of PyTorch used in the Android app.

+## AUTHOR CONTRIBUTION STATEMENT
+A.G., J.L., and A.M. conceived the research topic.
+A.G. built and trained the models, and constructed the mobile app.
+J.L. constructed the graphs.
+A.M. created the figures.
+All authors contributed to the manuscript.